TransLPRNet: Lite Vision-Language Network for Single/Dual-line Chinese License Plate Recognition: Related work

 Although the aforementioned lightweight solutions effectively mitigate the deployment efficiency bottlenecks of traditional models, their backbone architectures still rely on CNNs, which limits their capacity to model long-range dependencies and hampers the comprehensive representation of complex semantic and contextual relationships between characters.
 Additionally, such approaches face challenges in recognizing double-line license plates.
 To further enhance the expressive power and robustness of recognition models, researchers have recently begun exploring unified vision-text modeling frameworks based on Transformer architectures.
 These methods employ collaborative modeling between visual encoders and text decoders, incorporating large-scale pre-training and fine-tuning mechanisms to achieve stronger sequence modeling and cross-modal feature alignment.
 For example, the end-to-end text recognition model TrOCR proposed in \cite{li2023trocr} utilizes collaborative image and text Transformers to generate complex text sequences, thereby improving the modeling capability for intricate character sequences.
 However, Transformer-based recognition methods generally depend on large pre-trained models, which demand substantial computational resources and have slower inference speeds, presenting significant challenges for deployment in real-time recognition applications.

-In recent years, with the development of lightweight vision-language Transformer models, networks such as MobileViT \cite{mehta2021mobilevit} and MiniLM \cite{wang2020minilm} have demonstrated promising performance and deployment efficiency across various vision and text modeling tasks.
+In recent years, with the development of lightweight vision-language Transformer models, networks such as MobileViTv3 \cite{mehta2021mobilevit} and lightweight transformer decoder have demonstrated promising performance and deployment efficiency across various vision and text modeling tasks.
 Specifically, MobileViT achieves efficient encoding of image structural information by integrating the local perception of CNNs with the global modeling capability of Transformers.
-MiniLM, as a compact text Transformer, possesses robust character sequence modeling capabilities with a small model size and fast inference speed.
-Building on this, we propose a lightweight end-to-end license plate recognition network architecture that jointly utilizes MobileViTv3 \cite{wadekar2022mobilevitv3} and MiniLMv2 \cite{wang2020minilmv2}, aiming to simultaneously balance recognition accuracy and deployment efficiency, making it suitable for real-time license plate recognition tasks in resource-constrained scenarios.
+Building on this, we propose a lightweight end-to-end license plate recognition network architecture that jointly utilizes MobileViTv3 \cite{wadekar2022mobilevitv3} and lightweight transformer decoder, aiming to simultaneously balance recognition accuracy and deployment efficiency, making it suitable for real-time license plate recognition tasks in resource-constrained scenarios.